 High levels of power line EMF can interfere with a pacemaker's ability to sense normal electrical activity in the heart.
-Most often, the electric circuitry in a pacemaker might detect the interference of an external field and direct the pacemaker to fire in a regular, life-preserving mode.
-This isn't considered hazardous and is actually a life-preserving default feature.
-There have been cases with dual-chamber pacemakers triggering inappropriate pacing before the life-preserving mode takes over.
+Most often, the electric circuitry in a pacemaker might detect the interference of an external field and direct the pacemaker to operate at a steady, safe mode.
+This isn't considered hazardous and is actually a life-preserving default mode.
+There have been cases with dual-chamber pacemakers triggering inappropriate pacing before the lifepreserving mode takes over.
 The American Conference of Governmental Industrial Hygienists (ACGIH) issued guidelines for EMF exposure for workers with pacemakers or implantable defibrillators.
-Maximum safe exposure for workers
+Maximum safe exposure for workers with these medical devices at 60 Hz (the frequency of most transmission lines) is 1,000 mG for magnetic fields and 1 kV/m for electric fields.
+Nonelectronic metallic implants (artificial limbs, screws, pins, etc.) can be affected by high magnetic fields like those produced by MRI devices but are generally unaffected by the fields produced by most sources.